cotech/website/README.md

 For an easy to use development environment run we use Docker Compose.

 0. Make sure you have [downloaded Docker](https://www.docker.com/community-edition#/download) and have it installed on your machine and running.
 1. On your command line of choice kickstart it all with `docker-compose up -d` run from inside this directory.
-You can follow the logs with `docker-compose logs -f`.
 2. It will take some time, especially for the first run.
+3. You can follow the logs with `docker-compose logs -f`.
+    - e.g. to check that the `wordpress` service is ready, you can do `docker-compose logs wordpress`

 Then you can access: